- Buy 5 each and save 5%

 When used for food seasonings, saffron has a distinctive, slightly bitter taste and an earthy, hay-like aroma.
 It also contains crocin, a carotenoid dye that gives food a warm golden hue.
 Like many organic spices, the flavor of saffron is most robust for soon after harvest.
 It should be used for cooking within 3 to 6 months.
 To prolong saffron's potency as long as possible, store in a cool, dry environment, away from direct sunlight.
 As it has a potent flavor, saffron is best when used in small amounts for food seasonings.
 In this way, it enhances the flavors of a dish.

-Directions: Steep in hot water before adding to food.
-For 1 tsp. of Saffron, use 3 tsp. of liquid.
+Directions: For best flavor, steep in hot water for 5-20 minutes before adding to food.
+For a pinch (20 threads) of Saffron, use 3 tbsp of water.

 There are no reviews for this product, yet.